rishabhmohan/healthscoreai/README.md

+# healthscoreai
-# healthscoreai - an app to get organ health score with your test results
+An app to get organ health score with your test results